 - the action or process of forgiving or being forgiven.

 “she is quick to ask forgiveness when she has overstepped the line”

 synonyms: pardon, absolution, exoneration, remission, dispensation, indulgence, clemency, mercy

 Rebecca, an adoptee

 Throughout my childhood and into my teen years, there were situations in which I, as an adoptee, felt anger at my birth mom for placing me for adoption.
 I felt cast aside and unwanted by her.
 As I got older, I started to believe that, more than likely, my birth mom wanted to give me a chance at a life full of positivity and love.
 A life she felt unable to give to her child.
-After I discovered who she was, and spoke to some of her close acquaintances, I discovered that she had a friend call Bethany Christian Services.
+After I discovered who she was, and spoke to some of her close acquaintances, I discovered that she had a friend call the agency I was placed with.
 She did not fight her friend’s advice that she was not in a position to raise a child.
 After hearing this, I know she had my best interests in her heart.

 “The weak can never forgive.
 Forgiveness is the attribute of the strong.” -Mahatma Gandhi